pip-webui/pip-webui-tutorial/step2/Readme.md

 typings install dt~angular-ui-router --save
 ```

-Open **typings/index.d.ts** and add the following line:
+Then open **typings/index.d.ts** and add the following line:
 ```javascript
 /// <reference path="../node_modules/pip-webui-all/dist/pip-webui.d.ts" />
 ```

-Note: currently dt~angular typings have issues.
-As a temporary workaround take typings from this github repository.
-Hopefully that shall be fixed soon.
+Note: Currently, dt~angular typings have issues.
+As a temporary workaround, take the typings from this github repository.
+Hopefully, that will be fixed soon.

-### Write Angular boilerplate code
+### Write the Angular boilerplate code

-Add angular module, configuration and controller into **index.ts**:
+Add an angular module, configuration and controller into **index.ts**:

 ```javascript
 'use strict';